OpenVidu/openvidu-cloud-devops/cloudformation-openvidu-demos/README.md

 2. The first one is the *Stack Name*.
 Feel free to be as original as you want but we recomend __OpenVidu_Demos__ and we use this name throughout the docs.

-3. In this scenario you don't need to complete the *Secure Socket Layer (SSL) Configuration* section.
+3. In this scenario you don't need to complete the *Let's Encrypt Configuration (Optional) Configuration* section.

 4. Focus on the *Other parameters*